 About Tom and David Gardner

-Tom and David Gardner are two of the Motley Fool’s original founders, and they’re passionate about educating investors and helping everyday people attain financial freedom.
+Tom and David Gardner are two of the Motley Fool’s original founders, and they’re passionate about educating everyday people and helping them attain financial freedom.

 The Gardner brothers have been involved in finance for decades, and they’ve established a reputation for integrity and honesty over the years.